 Hand-Arm Bimanual Intensive Therapy (HABIT) is a new type of physical therapy intervention developed at Columbia University.
-Its chief aim is to improve the use of both arms in daily function.
+Its goal is to improve the use of both hands in daily function.

-How is HABIT different from constraint-induced use therapy (CI)?
+How is HABIT different from constraint-induced movement therapy (CI)?

 Is HABIT a child-friendly therapy?